Flying Blue lounge access: all options by status level

 What Gold includes

-- 750+ lounges: all SkyTeam lounges at international airports, including KLM Crown Lounges, Air France lounges, and partner lounges
+- 750+ lounges: SkyTeam lounges worldwide when departing on a same-day international SkyTeam flight, including KLM Crown Lounges, Air France lounges, and partner lounges (since April 2025, also 70+ selected lounges on domestic SkyTeam flights)

 - 1 guest: you may bring one guest traveling on the same flight